 Understanding your menstrual cycle

-The chart below shows an optimum menstrual cycle of 28 days.
+The chart above shows an optimum menstrual cycle of 28 days.
 A cycle length of 26-32 days, when regular, is perfectly normal.
 It is also normal for the occasional disruption to the cycle due to illness or stress. (i.e. the cycle may lengthen or shorten by a few days).
+Our hormones are affected by our emotions so can be disrupted following a bereavement for example, however will tend to settle back in to rhythm in time.
 A menstrual cycle that is always irregular suggests a problem.
 The presence of pain, emotional disturbances, or spotting also indicates issues.
 Anything other than a smooth fresh bleed suggests a problem.

 Menstruation (Days 1-7)

-This is the time of the cycle.
-The body sheds the old endometrium.
+This is the time of the cycle where the body sheds the old endometrium.
 This allows a new nutrient rich lining to form.
 The bleed should be fresh red in colour with a smooth flow, which lasts ideally between 3-5 days.

 Common problems during this phase include: pain (before, during or after).
 Stop-start bleeding may start or finish with brown discharge.
 There may be small or large clots.
 A bleed can be watery or foul smelling.
 Bleeding can be very heavy or scanty and may be prolonged.
 Other issues include tiredness, low back ache, night sweating, and sweaty palms and feet.